-The coverage of Hillary Clinton’s candidacy illustrates the primacy of subjective, opinion journalism.
+The coverage of 2016's crop of candidates illustrates the primacy of subjective, opinion journalism.
 Do samples culled from publications and websites during the past three months reveal whether or not they propel readers to see the crop of candidates from both parties clearly, or at least more clearly than the veil of objective neutrality

 GEORGE SALAMON / Writing about Marie Antoinette, Judith Thurman commented in a 2006 article in the New Yorker that the woman famous for a remark she never uttered ("Let them eat cake”) is “periodically reviled or celebrated.”
 The same could be said about the media's treatment of Hillary Clinton since she stepped into

 By GEORGE SALAMON / When Islamist gunmen killed 10 journalists and two policemen in January at the Paris office of Charlie Hebdo, the satirical magazine firebombed in 2011 for its irreverent cartoons of the prophet Muhammad, media reaction to the massacre immediately after was best summed up by the headline of an article in Reason

 By GEORGE SALAMON / Soon after Hillary Clinton announced her candidacy on April 12 for the 2016 presidential race, Rebecca Traister reported for the New Republic: “So what could possibly go wrong?
 Everything.
 Anything.
 Anything and everything.
 Hillary Clinton has loomed so powerfully in the American consciousness for so long that it’s hard